 Feeling Hot.
-Feeling Hot.

 During exercise, muscles generate a lot of heat as a by-product of energy production.

 The body temperature rose, causing him to feel hot.

 His rapid breathing continued to supply extra oxygen.
-Lactic acid diffused from muscle cells in to blood and carried to liver cells were its brokenk down into carbon dioxide, water and more energy, relieving muscle pain.
-Cooling of body Sweating to enable heat loss by evaporation and vasodilation of blood vessels near the skin thus more heat was dispatched to environment Energy Replenishment The glass of juice he took helped restore glucose levels, providing fresh energy This helped his muscles recover and made him feel strong enough to go home.
-ITEM 15.
-Breathing Difficulties This reduced the amount of oxygen reaching the body's cells, leading to fatigue and poor organ function.
-The glass of juice he took helped restore glucose levels, providing fresh energy.
+Lactic acid diffused from muscle cells in to blood and carried to liver cells were its brokenk down into carbon dioxide, water and more energy, relieving muscle pain. ➤ His rapid breathing continued to supply extra oxygen.
+Lactic acid diffused from carbon dioxide, water and more energy, relieving muscle pain. - > Cooling of body Sweating to enable heat loss by evaporation and vasodilation of blood vessels near the skin thus more heat was dispatched to environment - > Energy Replenishment The glass of juice he took helped restore glucose levels, providing fresh energy.
+This helped his muscles recover and made him feel strong enough to go home.

+EITEM 15.